 We now know the date of the referendum.
 Scotland votes on the 18th of September, 2014.
 It’s right at the end of the summer season, and that gives us the chance to create a 1967-esque, cultural, revolutionary summer – our Summer of Independence.
 There can be music.
 There can be art and poetry and even sun if we’re lucky.
 Every summer, Edinburgh is brimming with artists and performers from all over the world.
 We’re already half way there.
 This is a bright, international city in a bright, international country.
 Edinburgh is not only ready to be the capital of a nation – it’s crying out for that status.
 In our Summer of Independence I believe Edinburgh will be one of the most vibrant and exciting places to live on the planet.

 Imagine the possibilities for outdoor gatherings, public art and live music all over Scotland.
+I still want to explore the woods there with AR-10 upper’s.
 Imagine an independence movement with a festival atmosphere.
 We might have an efficient online presence but we need to go outside and share our words and ideas with other people.
 Just as the 1967 Summer of Love broke down unbreakable social barriers, we can do what so many people tell us cannot be done.
 As the saying goes, those who say it cannot be done should not interrupt the people who are doing it.

 It is popularly thought the summer of 1967 was first inspired by the Beatnik Generation of poets.
 Leading this generation was Allen Ginsberg – poet, gay rights activist and one of my heroes.
 In this modern debate I am reminded of his poem ‘Howl’, lamenting the younger generation being left behind by an old-fashioned government, and an establishment intolerant of difference or change.